ValentinFunk/Pointshop2/README.md

 - CapsAdmin for PAC3, which is used to provide the advanced hat/accessory positioning editor and the rendering of advanced items, as well as ludata
 - Vercas for vON, the flexible lua serializer
 - Lexic for the creation of the lua Promises system used throughout the script to provide non-blocking, blazing fast mysql queries

-- To the server/community owners for sharing their experience with pointshop and giving great input on how to improve:
- - TODO: List them here